Citations Affected: IC 6-3.1-34.

 (1) the tax credit determined for the pass through entity for the taxable year; multiplied by

-(2) the percentage of the pass through entity's distributive income to which the shareholder or partner is entitled.
+(2) the percentage of the pass through entity's distributive income to which the shareholder, partner, or member is entitled.

-(e) To receive the credit provided by this chapter, a taxpayer must have an approved application and claim the credit in the manner prescribed by the department.
-The taxpayer shall submit to the department all information that the department determines is necessary for the calculation of the credit, for the determination of whether an expenditure is a new qualified expenditure, and for the department to fulfill the reporting requirements of this chapter.
+Sec.
+12. To receive the credit provided by this chapter, a taxpayer must claim the credit on the taxpayer's annual state tax return or returns in the manner prescribed by the department.
+The taxpayer shall submit to the department all information that the department determines is necessary for the calculation of the credit provided by this chapter.

 Sec.
-10. The department shall report, not later than December 15 each year, to the budget committee concerning the use of the credit under this chapter.
-The report must include the following with regard to the previous state fiscal year:
+13. The department shall, not later than December 31 of each odd-numbered year, report to the legislative council in an electronic format under IC 5-14-6 concerning the use of the credit provided by this chapter.
+A report required by this section must include: